-Since the cost of trying it out is so low, it’s worth experimenting for yourself, and checking whether this trick works for you.
+Since the cost of trying it out is so low, it’s worth experimenting for yourself, and checking whether chewing gum works for you.
 Furthermore, even if chewing gum doesn’t help by itself, the placebo effect could be beneficial.
-Essentially, if you believe that the gum will help you be calmer and more alert, there’s a good chance that it will.
-Interestingly, you can often benefit from this effect, even if you know it’s a placebo.
+Essentially, if you believe that chewing gum will help you be calmer and more alert, there’s a good chance that it will, even if you know that it’s just a placebo.

 Summary and conclusions

-- Chewing gum might have some short-term cognitive benefits, in terms of increasing alertness and improving reaction times.
+- Research suggests that chewing gum can have some short-term cognitive benefits, particularly in terms of increasing your alertness and improving your reaction time.